sean9999/go-flargs/README.md

 Flargs is an opinionated package for building command-line programs with the following design goals:

 1. Is testable, providing abstractions around stdin, stdout, stderr, etc
-2. Removes complexity of argument parsing
+2. Make argument parsing more natural
 3. Decouples the act of parsing arguments from the act of consuming inputs
 4. Provides a nice, sane, clean interface
 5. Is chainable and composable, allowing for arbitrarily large and complex apps
+6. Handle piping in a simple and expressive way

 Flargs conceives of two lifecycles, cleanly seperated: